top of page

 The lemon 'chintz-like' duster was my first intriguing introduction to the lure of floral fabric, chintz (a printed, multicoloured, cotton fabric) with a glazed finish comes in and out of fashion like flared trousers, one minute you love it and the next you wouldn’t see fit to go near it in a charity store.
 However, its pretty allure remains with me, and even when the style gurus say ‘it’s out' I will still have it somewhere in the home, discretely styled so as not to offend but ready to re-emerge when the timing is right; in fact, my whippet, Grayson, looks mighty pretty asleep in a chintz nest.

-There is just something about the balance of a posy connected in patterns with perhaps ribbons or trails of ivy or interspersed with little buds (as I write this I am getting excited to rummage through my fabric stash in search of inspiration).
+There is just something about the balance of a posy connected in patterns with perhaps ribbons or trails of ivy or interspersed with little buds (as I write this, I am getting excited to rummage through my fabric stash in search of inspiration).

-Nan had blue 'chintz-like' wallpaper in the bathroom, pink 'chintz-like' wallpaper in the pink bedroom, and a grey carpet with pink and yellow bunches of flowers, at some point that will be fashionable again I am sure.
+Nan had blue 'chintz-like' wallpaper in the bathroom, pink 'chintz-like' wallpaper in the pink bedroom, and a grey carpet with pink and yellow bunches of flowers, at some point that will be fashionable again, I am sure.
 I am convinced I would have made more crazy interior decisions had I not married a symmetrically inspired minimalist, the poor thing has had to suffer my ways for decades.

 Over the years I have collected images of floral 'chintz-like' fabric, studied the colours and the flowers used to create them, so imagine my thrill when on an SBA (Society of Botanical Artists) trip to the Victoria and Albert museum I was introduced to the most beautiful book containing hundreds of original calico floral based designs, all hand-painted in the 18th century, and known as the Kilburn Album.